Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 Amplitude works if:

-You need strong product analytics with established user journey tools
+- You need product analytics with established user journey tools

 Consider Optimizely instead if: